opencog/docker/indigo/README.md

 * `blender` contains a docker image for ROS and blender.

-* `animation` contains a demo for the Hanson Robotics Arthur head, showing how ROS messages can be used to control facial animations.
+* `arthur-animation` contains a demo for the Hanson Robotics Arthur head, showing how ROS messages can be used to control facial animations.
    That is, the blender rig is encapsulated in a ROS node; the rig reacts to ROS messages.

 * `arthur-dev` contains the full end-to-end development environment for the Hanson Robotics Arthur head.
-This includes a half-fozen ROS nodes for camera and vision processing, scripted behavior trees, motor controllers, and a web-based user interface.
+This includes a half-dozen ROS nodes for camera and vision processing, scripted behavior trees, motor controllers, and a web-based user interface.